chrisa/node-dtrace-provider/README.md

 The maximum number of arguments supported is 32.

+Available argument types are "int", for integer numeric values, "char *" for strings, and "json" for objects rendered into JSON strings.

+Arguments typed as "json" will be created as "char *" probes in DTrace, but objects passed to these probe arguments will be automatically serialized to JSON before being passed to DTrace.
+This feature is best used in conjunction with the json() D subroutine, but is available whether or not the platform supports it.

+    # create a json probe:

+    var dtp = d.createDTraceProvider("nodeapp");
+    var p1 = dtp.addProbe("j1", "json");
+    dtp.enable();
+    p1.fire(function() { return { "foo" => "bar" }; });

+    # on a platform supporting json():

+    $ sudo dtrace -Z -n 'nodeapp*:::j1{ this->j = copyinstr(arg0); \
+                                        trace(json(this->j, "foo")) }'
+    dtrace: description 'nodeapp$target:::j1' matched 0 probes
+    CPU     ID                    FUNCTION:NAME
+      0  68712                            j1:j1   bar

 ## PLATFORM SUPPORT

 This libusdt-based Node.JS module supports 64 and 32 bit processes on